ricebear-org/ricebear-org.github.io/discord.md

 - Ring 2: An active member of ricebear who has been here for a while.

-- Ring 1: Members who were present within ricebear's first 5 years of existence.

-- Mod Team: Members with ban/kick privileges.
+- Ring 1: Trusted members with ban/kick privileges.

 - Ring 0: Not considered a part of the Ring System.
 Indicates users with admin privileges.